MicrosoftDocs/Viva/Viva/insights/personal/teams/home.md

 * Your progress
 * Inspiration library

 If you're an organizational leader, meaning you're assigned the Insights Business Leader role or your admin has enabled group manager access for you, you'll also find an **Insights for your organization** section at the top of your **Home** tab.
+We talk about organization insights later on, in [For managers and leaders](#for-managers-and-leaders).

 ## Recommended for you